-8 I. Modrow, Wonach in Frankfurt, pp. 125-132.
+I. Modrow, Wonach in Frankfurt, pp. 125-132.

-musik (Royal Academic Institute for Church Music) of the University of Wrocław, later known as the Musikalisches Institut (Music Institute).
-This is confirmed by the catalogue published by Ernst Kirsch in 1922, which identifies the collections from Frankfurt an der Oder through the presence of the aforementioned bookplates.9
+later known as the Musikalisches Institut (Music Institute).
+This is confirmed by the catalogue published by Ernst Kirsch in 1922, which identifies the collections from Frankfurt an der Oder through the presence of the aforementioned bookplates.

-It was at the library of Wrocław University where Heinrich Grimm studied a group of prints from Viadrina University for his monograph Meister der Renaissancemusik an der Viadrina, published in 1942.10 Grimm listed and briefly discussed a selection of prints, noting that before the transfer to Wrocław a significant number of music sources belonging to Viadrina University must have been stored at the Marienkirche, which served as the university church, rather than in the academic library at the Kollegienhaus.
-This, according to Grimm, explains why most of the Viadrina University music sources then in Wrocław are not found in the catalogue of Frankfurt University Library compiled by Johann Christoph Beckmann (1641-1717), which is otherwise very detailed and includes some sixteenth- and seventeenth-century musical publications.11 Be that as it may, when Wrocław came under Polish jurisdiction, in 1945, the volumes at the former Musikalisches Institut were administered by the newly founded Zakład Muzykologii (Department of Musicology),12 until the decision was made, in 1952, to relocate them to the university library of Warsaw, where they remain to this day.
+It was at the library of Wrocław University where Heinrich Grimm studied a group of prints from Viadrina University for his monograph Meister der Renaissancemusik an der Viadrina, published in 1942.
+Grimm listed and briefly discussed a selection of prints, noting that before the transfer to Wrocław a significant number of music sources belonging to Viadrina University must have been stored at the Marienkirche, which served as the university church, rather than in the academic library at the Kollegienhaus.
+This, according to Grimm, explains why most of the Viadrina University music sources then in Wrocław are not found in the catalogue of Frankfurt University Library compiled by Johann Christoph Beckmann (1641-1717), which is otherwise very detailed and includes some sixteenth- and seventeenth-century musical publications.
+Be that as it may, when Wrocław came under Polish jurisdiction, in 1945, the volumes at the former Musikalisches Institut were administered by the newly founded Zakład Muzykologii (Department of Musicology), until the decision was made, in 1952, to relocate them to the university library of Warsaw, where they remain to this day.

-Thanks to the invaluable assistance of the Music Department staff at the PL-Wu, I was able to identify 34 music sources from Viadrina University that reached Warsaw via Wrocław.
+Thanks to the invaluable assistance of the Music Department staff, who have access to an inventory by Paulina Halamska available at PL-Wu, I was able to identify 34 music sources from Viadrina University that reached Warsaw via Wrocław.
 Note, however, that these sources do not represent all the sources of a musical nature that belonged to Viadrina University.
-The university library certainly possessed treatises on music theory, which, so far, have not been traced at the PL-Wu.13 It must also have had musical manuscripts in the strict sense - in addition to the aforementioned Viadrina Codex - as well as liturgical manuscripts.
-Moreover, not all the prints identified by Kirsch in 1922 as coming from Frankfurt an der Oder have been tracked down at the PL-Wu: two are still at Wrocław University Library,14 others seem
+The university library certainly possessed treatises on music theory, which, so far, have not been traced at the PL-Wu.
+It must also have had musical manuscripts in the strict sense - in addition to the aforementioned Viadrina Codex - as well as liturgical manuscripts.
+Moreover, not all the prints identified by Kirsch in 1922 as coming from Frankfurt an der Oder have been tracked down at the PL-Wu: two are still at Wrocław University Library, others seem to be dispersed or

-9 Ernst Kirsch, Die Bibliothek des Musikalischen Instituts bei der Universität Breslau.
+Ernst Kirsch, Die Bibliothek des Musikalischen Instituts bei der Universität Breslau.
 Ein Beitrag zur Kenntnis von dem Anteil Schlesiens an den musikalischen Strömungen des 16.-18.
 Jahrhunderts, Breslau 1922, p.
 7.

-10 Heinrich Grimm, Meister der Renaissancemusik an der Viadrina.
+Heinrich Grimm, Meister der Renaissancemusik an der Viadrina.
 Quellenbeiträge zur Geisteskultur des Nortosten Deutschlands vor dem Dreißigjährigen Kriege, Franfurt an der Oder 1942.

-11 Johann Christoph Beckmann, Catalogus bibliothecae publicae Universitat.
+Johann Christoph Beckmann, Catalogus bibliothecae publicae Universitat.
 Francofurtanae, Frankfurt an der Oder 1706.
 See H. Grimm, Meister der Renaissancemusik, pp. 113-116.

-12 See Agnieszka Drożdżewska, 'The Cataloguing of Musical Sources in Silesia by German Musicologists from the University of Wrocław during the First Half of the Twentieth Century', Interdisciplinary Studies in Musicology 11 (2012), pp. 30-31 and the literature quoted there.
+See Agnieszka Drożdżewska, 'The Cataloguing of Musical Sources in Silesia by German Musicologists from the University of Wrocław during the First Half of the Twentieth Century', Interdisciplinary Studies in Musicology 11 (2012), pp. 30-31 and the literature quoted there.

-13 The catalogue by Beckmann, for instances, lists a Compendium Musices by Heinrich Faber (Wrocław 1582) and a Compendium Musicae by Sethus Calvisius (Leipzig 1602).
+The catalogue by Beckmann, for instances, lists a Compendium Musices by Heinrich Faber (Wrocław 1582) and a Compendium Musicae by Sethus Calvisius (Leipzig 1602).
 See J.C.
 Beckmann, Catalogus, p.
 101 and p.
 55 respectively.

-14 These are PL-WRu 51267-51268 Muz. (olim Ad 46) and PL-WRu 51216-51218 Muz. (olim Ad 49), two incomplete sets of partbooks with works by Johannes Eccard and Thomas Elsbeth respectively.
+These are PL-WRu 51267-51268 Muz. (olim Ad 46) and PL-WRu 51216-51218 Muz. (olim Ad 49), two incomplete sets of partbooks with works by Johannes Eccard and Thomas Elsbeth respectively.
 I would like to thank Mirosław Osowski (Wrocław University Library) for this information.